RolnickLab/causal-graph-comparison/README.md

 ## Dataset and Graph Management Scripts (Part 0, not included in thesis)

+We built a class that can generate a dataset of modifications to a causal graph: reverse link direction, missing link, added link, wrong time lag.
+Before applying the metrics to learned graphs, we wanted to systematically understand how AID differs from SHD and F1 when errors occur.
+Unfortunately, due to time constraints analysis of this step was omitted from this work.

 ### `scripts/06-part0-dataset-builder.py`
 **Purpose**: Builds and visualizes ground truth graphs from SAVAR data.